 Neill, John H.B., Papers, 1850-1860, (C1778)

-Letters to his wife describing his overland journey to California in 1850, military land warrant in the name of Nancy Neill, and document explaining J.H.B.
+The papers contain letters from Neill to his wife describing his overland journey to California in 1850, military land warrant in the name of Nancy Neill, and document explaining J.H.B.
 Neill's ownership of certain land, 1860.
+Transcriptions of the letters were created by Richard L. Rieck and can be found in the collection folder.

 Newkirk, Coleman Shelton, Travel Account, n.d., (C3166)

-Newspaper articles describing trip by wagon train from St. Joseph, MO, to Willamette Valley, OR.
-Articles from LAIDLAW (Oregon) CHRONICLE, 1906, describe organization of wagon train and experiences on journey.
-Also photographs of Laidlaw, OR, ca. 1905.
+The papers of B. F. Nichols contain newspaper articles describing a trip by wagon train from St. Joseph, Missouri, to Willamette Valley, Oregon.
+Articles from Laidlaw (Oregon) Chronicle, 1906, describe organization of wagon train and experiences on journey.
+Also photographs of Laidlaw, Oregon, ca. 1905.

 Offutt, Robert J., Diary, 1898, (C3755)